 FGM being known to be practiced in the girl's community or country of origin.
 A parent or family member expressing concern that FGM may be carried out.
 A family not engaging with professionals (health, education or other) or already being known to social care in relation to other safeguarding issues.
 A girl:

-- ✓ Having a mother, older sibling or cousin who has undergone FGM. - ✓ Having limited level of integration within UK society. - ✓ Confiding to a professional that she is to have a "special procedure" or to attend a special occasion to "become a woman" - ✓ Talking about a long holiday to her country of origin or another country where the practice is prevalent, or parents stating that they or a relative will take the girl out of the country for a prolonged period. - ✓ Requesting help from a teacher or another adult because she is aware or suspects that she is at immediate risk of FGM. - ✓ Talking about FGM in conversation for example, a girl may tell other children about it (although it is important to consider the context of the discussion) - ✓ Being unexpectedly absent from school. - ✓ Having sections missing from her 'red book' (health record) and/or attending a travel clinic or equivalent for vaccinations/anti-malarial medication.
+- Having a mother, older sibling or cousin who has undergone FGM - Having limited level of integration within UK society - Confiding to a professional that she is to have a "special procedure" or to attend a special occasion to "become a woman" - Talking about a long holiday to her country of origin or another country where the practice is prevalent, or parents stating that they or a relative will take the girl out of the country for a prolonged period - Requesting help from a teacher or another adult because she is aware or suspects that she is at immediate risk of FGM - Talking about FGM in conversation for example, a girl may tell other children about it (although it is important to consider the context of the discussion) - Being unexpectedly absent from school - Having sections missing from her 'red book' (child health record) and/or attending a travel clinic or equivalent for vaccinations/anti-malarial medication must immediately report this to the police, personally.
+This is a mandatory statutory duty, and teachers will face disciplinary sanctions for failing to meet it.